IIIF/api/source/api/content-state/0.9/index.md

 #### 1.1.1.
 Relationship with Change Discovery API

 The resources made available via the [IIIF Presentation API][prezi-api] are useful only if they can be found.
-While the [Change Discovery API][discovery-api] is for implementing systems that allow these resources to be found, the Content State API is for opening the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
+While the [Change Discovery API][discovery-api] is for implementing systems that allow these resources to be found, the Content State API is used to open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
+However, the Content State API has general  applications beyond the passing of search results to software.

 ### 1.2.
 Terminology